RedisLabs/redislabs-docs/content/rs/_index.md

 every write.
 Run Redis RDB snapshots every 1, 6, or 12 hours to persistent storage.

-In addition, you can back up your dataset periodically or ad-hoc to an FTP server or AWS S3.
+Back up your database periodically or ad-hoc to an FTP server or AWS S3.
 Other cloud storage options, such as Azure Geo-Redundant Storage, SoftLayer Object Storage, and Google Cloud Storage, are planned to be added in a future release.

 {{< /tab >}}
 {{< tab tabNum="4" >}}